 Author Conversations.
 Unbound is all about interaction – both between authors, and with the audience.
-That’s why we don’t do readings – instead, we put writers together and get them to talk.
+We like to put writers together and get them to talk.
 We’ve paired a range of fabulous authors to discuss a wide variety of subjects.
 See Author Conversations for details.

 Q and A. At every event a significant amount of time will be dedicated to Q and A. We do ask that you keep your questions until the designated time.
-Please follow the interlocutor’s directions regarding how questions should be asked and wait to be called on before asking your questions.

 Festival Hub.
 The Kimball Ballroom in Lela Raney Wood Hall is the hub of festival activities throughout the day.
-There you’ll find the festival bookshop, run by our friends at Barnes & Noble.
+There you’ll find the festival bookshop, run by Barnes & Noble.
 Authors will be available to sign their books; you can buy festival merchandise, browse the stalls of our exhibitors, and enjoy the Independent Author Fair where local, self-published writers will be presenting their work.

 Parking.
 Faculty and student parking lots at Stephens College may be used by the general public on Saturday, and there is also unmetered street parking available at certain points around or near the Stephens campus.
 Boone Hospital Center have again kindly granted festival attendees permission to use the parking lot behind their building, north of Broadway and to the east of the Stephens campus.